 The malware was sent via an updated component.
 This component usually is present in authentic software used for downloading new versions of apps or updates.
 The code is disguised as a software update.
 After it collects information about the host computer and the attacker decides to target that device, the update immediately installs a Trojan called Fallchill.

-“In the case of AppleJeus, [the updater component] acts like a reconnaissance module: first it collects basic information about the computer it has been installed on, then it sends this information back to the command and control server and, if the attackers decide that the computer is worth attacking, the malicious code comes back in the form of a software update,” researchers explained.
+“In the case of AppleJeus, acts like a reconnaissance module: first it collects basic information about the computer it has been installed on, then it sends this information back to the command and control server and, if the attackers decide that the computer is worth attacking, the malicious code comes back in the form of a software update,” researchers explained.

 Fallchill allows attackers unlimited access to the targeted device; they can steal confidential data including financial information.
 They may deploy additional tools to keep extracting sensitive information.